GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 Adding connections
 ##################

-Click :guilabel:`New Server` and choose one of the supported server types to create a new server connection:
+Click :guilabel:`Add...` and choose one of the supported server types to create a new server connection:

 - GeoServer
 - MapServer